danielberkompas/cloak/guides/how_to/rotate_keys.md

 When you add a new default key, Cloak will immediately begin encrypting new data with the new key.
-Every time existing data are fetched from the database, it will be decrypted with the old key, and if changed, will be encrypted with the new key.
+Every time existing data are fetched from the database, they will be decrypted with the old key, and if changed, will be encrypted with the new key.

-Even if you don't run `mix cloak.migrate`, data will gradually be converted over to the new key as the data are used.
+Even if you don't run `mix cloak.migrate`, data will gradually be converted over to the new key as they are used.
 The migration task simply speeds up the process.

 This allows you to perform key migrations with zero dowtime, with both